aLilwall/assetto-api/README.md

 - Building container images using Docker and Podman CLI tools
 - Setting up a cloud-based container registry to publish and manage images
 - Configuring a cloud container service to run containers from custom images

+## Installation

+- Download ZIP
+- Extract to a folder
+- Create an Image using Podman or Docker
+- Run a container